Skip to content

 Is reflective foil good for underfloor insulation?+

-Foil has a real but limited role, and the Australian Government's yourhome guide is honest about it.
+Foil has a real but limited role, and the Australian Government's yourhome guide spells out the conditions.
 Reflective foil only works if it keeps a maintained air gap of at least 25mm next to the shiny surface.
 Contact with another building element reduces its insulating value towards zero, and dust settling on it greatly reduces performance too.
 Under a floor, where dust and contact are hard to avoid, foil on its own does little as a heat insulator.
 It can play a part in some build-ups, but for reliable underfloor comfort in SE QLD I'd reach for polyester between the joists.

 Does underfloor insulation even work in SE Queensland?+

 For a raised timber floor it usually does.
 It takes the winter chill off the floorboards and helps stop conditioned air leaking away.
-But I'll be straight with you: the Australian Government's guidance notes that in some warm-climate homes, insulating a suspended floor can actually add a little to summer cooling load.
-It's worth checking whether your floor is genuinely worth doing rather than assuming it is.
+One thing to know: the Australian Government's guidance notes that in some warm-climate homes, insulating a suspended floor can actually add a little to summer cooling load.
+It's worth checking whether your floor is worth doing rather than assuming it is.
 A slab-on-ground house has no subfloor to get into, so this isn't for you at all.
-I'll tell you honestly when I quote.
+I'll tell you when I quote.

 Can I just use cellulose under my floor?+